Quantum Mechanics and Consciousness

 According to QBism, the world isn’t made from stuff that is outside our consciousness, nor is it made from stuff that is inside our consciousness; it is made from stuff that is prior to the concept of inside or outside (i.e. the implicate order).
 So quantum mechanics is a subjective model that can help us to learn about the nature of reality that we are immersed in, and that is immersed in us.

-Most people think they are observing the one and only objective reality, but each of us is actually observing our own subjective version of reality.
-This may sound surprising, but it shouldn’t, because it’s what quantum mechanics has been trying to tell us all along – that a single objective reality is an illusion!
+Perception isn’t a window on objective reality, it is a process that makes reality subjectively perceptible.
+We all think we are observing the same objective reality, but each of us is actually observing our own subjective version of reality.
+This may sound surprising, but it shouldn’t, because it’s what quantum mechanics has been trying to tell us all along – that objective reality is an illusion!

 Every experience we have ever had has occurred within our consciousness, because it simply isn’t possible to have an experience outside of our consciousness.
 Despite this, we still assume that an external world objectively exists “out there”, even though there is zero evidence to support it and it conflicts with what quantum mechanics is telling us.